Mending-Electronics/vite-vue-tailwind-flowbite-init-sample-project/README.md

 # Vite + Vue 3 + Tailwind CSS + Flowbite Starter

-This template should help get you started developing with Vue 3, Tailwindcss 4 and Flowbite 3 in Vite to init you Front-end Node Only Project.
+Kickstart your front-end Node-only project with this template powered by Vue 3, Tailwind CSS v4, Flowbite v3, and Vite — everything you need for a fast, modern development experience.

 ---